The Bullitt County History Museum

 Mary Holsclaw, long-time Hebron correspondent, thanked Nan Wilkins and Mary Harper for "ministering to me while I was snowbound."

-And the paper pictured the Bullitt Squares at Hebron demonstrating their dancing skills.
+The paper pictured the Bullitt Squares at Hebron demonstrating their dancing skills.
 They included Jan and Marvin Stewart, Peggy and Harvey Johnson, Norma and Dennis Tate, JoAnn and Bob Barr, Montra and Jimmy Atkin, Donna and Paul Bickett, Susan Richardson, Paula Caulk, and Ed Flaherty who called the steps.
-Do si do!
+Do see do!

 The Shepherdsville Rams' basketball season came to an end when they lost to Willisburg 48-42 in the district tournament.